centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 ### Deployments status

-This indicator will ensure that deployments are within defined bounds by looking at the number of available and/or up-to-date replicas compared to the desired count, like the `kubectl get deployments` can provide:
+This indicator will ensure that Deployments are within defined bounds by looking at the number of available and/or up-to-date replicas compared to the desired count, like the `kubectl get deployments` can provide: